EvaDev/blockchain-developer-bootcamp-final-project/README.md

+Sean Evans Consensys block chain developer bootcamp final project Nov 2021
+Ethereum address : evadev.eth
+email : robertseanevans@icloud.com

+**Directory structure**

 The Covid pandemic has shone a spotlight on the need to easily and quickly distribute donor funds to worthy / trusted recipients as food tokens.
 Although a multi faceted problem this project will tackle some aspects of solving the problems using block chain technology given certain simplifying assumptions.

-There are 4 main concepts in the process :
+There are 4 main concepts in the donation manager process :
-A = Donors        : have funds available and want them to go to the needy B = Donations     : a portion of the donor funds with some metadata.
+A = Donors        : Have funds available and want them to go to the needy B = Donations     : A portion of the donor funds with some metadata.
-                    a donors can make multiple donations C = Distributors  : have on the ground connections with the needy (Also called NGO’s) D = Distributions : links a donation to a list of recipients and can be allocated funds of successful a distributor can create multiple distributions
+                    A donors can make multiple donations C = Distributors  : Have on the ground connections with the needy (Also called NGO’s) D = Distributions : Links a donation to a list of recipients and can be allocated funds of successful A distributor can create multiple distributions
-                    a distribution can only come from one donation
+                    A distribution can only come from one donation

 **Simplified workflow on the website**
 1. Donors will